 Before Your Procedure

 You may need to stop taking some of your medications before your procedure.
-Talk with your doctor about which medications are safe for you to stop.
+Talk with your healthcare provider about which medications are safe for you to stop taking.
+We’ve included some common examples below.

-If you take insulin or other medications for diabetes, you may need to change the dose before your procedure.
-Ask the doctor who prescribes your diabetes medication about what you should do the night before and the morning of your procedure.
+Before your procedure, talk with the healthcare provider who prescribes your insulin or other medications for diabetes.
+They may need to change the dose of the medications you take for diabetes.
+Ask them what you should do the morning of your procedure.

 Contrast is a special dye that makes it easier for your doctor to see differences in your internal organs.
 This procedure is usually done with contrast.
-If you’ve had a reaction to contrast in the past, tell your doctor or nurse.
+If you’ve had a reaction to contrast in the past, tell your healthcare provider.

 If you’re breastfeeding, you may choose to continue after your procedure with contrast.
 If you have questions or would like to discuss contrast and breastfeeding, talk with your radiologist on the day of your procedure.